dport96/ITM352/morea/030.ui-basics/experience-severs-UIBasics.md

 # Instructions
 Try to do as many of the exercises as possible, in the order listed.
 You may skip an exercise if it is impossible to accomplish the task described (for technical reasons).
 If you have trouble with an exercise, contact the instructor for help – do not just skip the exercise!
 You may work with a partner, but each of you must submit your individual work.
 Work should be done electronically on this document (cut and paste as needed but be careful of incorrect characters).
 Anything that involves code should be tried out in VS Code before submitting (you may cut and paste directly from VS Code).
 Submit work before the next class.
 If you cannot submit by this time, try to do so as soon as possible.

-You may wish to open the [presentation slides](Web UI Basics.pptx) for convenence of viewing and copy-paste.
+You may wish to open the [presentation slides](Web UI Basics.pptx) for convenience of viewing and copy-paste.
 When asked by the instructor do the lab exercises indicated.
 If you get done early, feel free to go on.
 If you are not done before the instructor indicates the next exercise, raise your hand and explain where you are at.
 Later parts often depend on completing previous parts so do not let yourself get behind and expect to catch up!

-Note: Whenever you see something like <Your Name> and it's not obviously an HTML tag, it means replace this with you own information as indicated inside. e.g. replace <Your Name> with Joe (or whatever your name is).
+Note: Whenever you see something like `<Your Name>` and it's not obviously an HTML tag, it means replace this with you own information as indicated inside. e.g. replace `<Your Name>` with Joe (or whatever your name is).

 For exercises that do not ask specific questions but have you perform tasks, copy any code you created and the output as your answer to the exercise.
 Some exercises ask for explanations.
 Make notes for your answer and complete these after class before submitting.
 Do not try to make complete answers if it keeps you from progressing!